 Josh’s voice gets snoozed on my recorded alarm.
 Only sometimes I let him loop a bit.
 Melis knocks.

 “Your alarm clock’s going off, so you must want to wake up.”

 “Sh— you’re right.
 Thank you,” I say, sit up, lie down and sleep for three hours more.

 When I walk down for breakfast Renée’s in the kitchen boiling water for cup noodles.
-She introduces it as nineties, which, for a second, takes on the hues of Teenage Mutant Ninja Turtles.
+She introduces it as looking nineties and, for a second, it takes on the hues of Teenage Mutant Ninja Turtles.
 Current noodles are sold with fresh ingredients, strange fancies and lifestyles.
 She asks if I’d check her visa application and I say that I’d like to.
 Because I would.
 I first send emails about house bills, adding as much regret as I can.
 I only want the bills to be over.
 I don’t want the emails.
-Renée brings up her application folder and sits on my windowsill while I read leaf it.
+Renée brings up her application folder and sits on my windowsill while I read it.

 “Half of them are definitions of war crimes!” she says.
 “Shit!”